 Before you decide to remove a tree on your property, it would help to know the number of ways in which the cost can fluctuate between $225 to nearly $4,000.
 We touched upon size as having a potential impact on the price, but there is still more to it than that.

 Factor 1: The size and type of tree

 As mentioned above, the cost of tree removal partly depends on if the tree is big or small.
-Larger trees are always going to cost more to cut down because they will have additional branches; this could also necessitate special equipment to work upon the tree.
+Larger trees are always going to cost more to cut down because they will have additional branches; this could also necessitate special equipment to work on the tree.
 A larger tree might even take up to three days to be fully cleared.

 A lot of this will also depend on the specific type of tree – for example, a birch tree is quite thin and does not grow as large as some other types, meaning it will be much easier and cheaper to remove than a fully-grown oak tree.